PX4/PX4-Autopilot/nuttx/configs/README.txt

     CONFIG_SCHED_ONEXIT_MAX -  By default if CONFIG_SCHED_ONEXIT is selected,
       only a single on_exit() function is supported.
 That number can be increased by defined this setting to the number that you require.
+    CONFIG_USER_ENTRYPOINT - The name of the entry point for user applications.
+For the example applications this is of the form 'app_main' where 'app' is the application name.
+If not defined, CONFIG_USER_ENTRYPOINT defaults to user_start.

   System Logging:
     CONFIG_SYSLOG enables general system logging support.